SVRTK/7t-brain-analysis/README.md

 This repository contains the pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis for 7T neonatal brain MRI executed within [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/svrtk).

-- The repository, scripts and DL models were designed and created by King's College London.
+- The repository, scripts and DL models were designed and created at the Department of Early Life Imaging, King's College London.

 - Please email alena.uus (at) kcl.ac.uk if in case of any questions.